kdt111/lua_w/README.md

 	- Keys and values can be of any supported type (type mixing in a single table is allowed)
 	- A `for_each` method that allows traversall of tables that have a constant key type and a constant value type
 - Binding custom classes to `Lua` and that includes:
-	- Ability to call arbitrary methods (both const and non-const; Some limitations are mentioned in the "Limitations" section)
+	- Ability to call arbitrary methods (both const and non-const)
 	- Ability to bind a constructor (one custom constructor or default constructor or both) so new instances of the class can be created in `Lua`
 	- Ability to automaticly detect and bind some custom operators to `Lua` (+, -, *, /, unary -, ==, <, <=)
 	- Ability to define custom behaviour for `Lua`'s metamethods (eg. define more operators than the detected ones)
 	- `Lua`'s garbage collector repects calls to destructors
 	- a custom `instanceof` function that allows to check in `Lua` if a varaible is some specific bound type
+	- Inheritance support (limited to one parent type) with full support of virtual methods
 - Type safe retrieval of pointers from `Lua` using RTTI (you can opt-out of this feature)

 ...
 And all of this (and maybe something more in the future) in just about 1000 lines of code

 ## Usage
 - To use the libray simply include the header `lua_w.h` to your files (aside from `Lua` the only used dependencies are the standard library)
-- A compiler and a standard library that both support `C++17` are required, as some `C++17` features are used (`if constexpr`, `std::optional`, some newer stuff form `type_traits` and some others)
+- A compiler and a standard library that both support `C++17` are required, as some `C++17` features are used (`if constexpr`, some newer stuff form `type_traits` and some others)
+- The only tested `Lua` version is `5.4`
 - The header file should be placed in a directory from which
 ```c++
 #include <lua.hpp>